wohaco/despace/bepicolombo.md

    - Verify Einstein’s theory of general relativity by measuring the parameters gamma and beta of the parameterized post-Newtonian formalism with high accuracy.

 ### MPO
-MPO developed by the European Space Agency — an Orbiter for studying the surface and internal structure of the planet with a slightly elongated polar orbit (400 km by 1500 km).
+MPO developed by the European Space Agency — an Orbiter for studying the surface and internal structure of the planet with a slightly elongated polar orbit (400 ㎞ by 1500 ㎞).
 In particular, it is planned to create a multi-wave map of the planet’s surface.

 The science payload of the MPO consists of eleven instruments: